 Toddler speech development: What's typical for a 2-year-old?

-Although every child grows and develops at his or her own pace, toddler speech development tends to follow a fairly predictable path.
-For example, the average 2-year-old:
+Every child grows and develops at their own pace.
+But toddler speech development tends to follow a fairly set path.
+For example, by age 2, most children can:

 - Use simple two-word phrases, such as "more milk."

 - Ask one- or two-word questions, such as "Go bye-bye?"

 - Follow simple commands and understand simple questions.

 - Speak about 50 to 100 words.

 - Be understood at least half the time by adults who don't know the child.

 Between the ages of 2 and 3, most children: